hailieyulingchen/hailieyulingchen/README.md

 ## Hi there!
 I'm Yu-Ling 👋

-Data Analyst | MSc Data Science and Society at Tilburg University
+Data Analyst | MSc Data Science and Society at Tilburg University Currently looking for Data Analyst / BI Analyst opportunities in the Netherlands.
+📍 Rotterdam, Netherlands

 ## Skills
 Programming: